ameli/ortho/README.rst

 .. code-block:: python

-    # Specify user parameters in a dictionary
+    # Specify any of the three parameters below in a dictionary
-    Parameters =
+    Parameters = \
     {
         'NumFunctions': 9,
         'StartFunctionIndex': 1,